10 Year Study Says Alpha GPC May Increase Stroke Risk! Is Alpha GPC Safe?

 Initially, Alpha GPC was investigated in neurological and cognitive disorders.
 This was due to the fact that alpha GPC provides a bioavailable source of choline that can also cross the blood-brain barrier.
 Other choline-containing supplements, such as choline bitartrate, cannot cross the blood-brain barrier.

-Alpha GPC is known to increase levels of acetylcholine, a neurotransmitter involved in memory, learning, focus, and the mind-muscle connection.
+A known benefit of Alpha GPC is to increase levels of acetylcholine, a neurotransmitter involved in memory, learning, focus, and the mind-muscle connection.
 Acetylcholine also plays a pivotal role in muscle contraction.
 (Note: it is through this mechanism that researchers believe that Alpha GPC supplementation may aid performance.)

-Additionally, Alpha GPC also supports the production of phospho- and glycerolipids, which benefits cell membrane fluidity.
+Another Alpha GPC benefit includes the production of phospho- and glycerolipids, which benefits cell membrane fluidity.

 Animal data indicates that Alpha GPC administration may[7,8]: